PyLink/PyLink/docs/technical/pmodule-spec.md

 - `self.casemapping`: set this to `rfc1459` (default) or `ascii` to determine which case mapping the IRCd uses.
 - `self.hook_map`: this is a `dict`, which maps non-standard command names sent by the IRCd to those that PyLink plugins use internally.
-    - Examples exist in the [UnrealIRCd](https://github.com/GLolol/PyLink/blob/0.5-dev/protocols/unreal.py#L22) and [InspIRCd](https://github.com/GLolol/PyLink/blob/0.5-dev/protocols/inspircd.py#L24) modules.
+    - Examples exist in the [UnrealIRCd](https://github.com/GLolol/PyLink/blob/0.10-alpha1/protocols/unreal.py#L24-L27) and [InspIRCd](https://github.com/GLolol/PyLink/blob/0.10-alpha1/protocols/inspircd.py#L25-L28) modules.
-- `self.cmodes` / `self.umodes`: These are mappings of named IRC modes to mode letters, that should be either negotiated during link or preset in the `connect()` function of the protocol module.
-There are also special keys: `*A`, `*B`, `*C`, and `*D`, which should each be filled with a list of mode characters for that type of modes.
+- `self.cmodes` / `self.umodes`: These are mappings of named IRC modes (e.g. `inviteonly` or `moderated`) to a string list of mode letters, that should be either set during link negotiation or hardcoded into the protocol module.
+There are also special keys: `*A`, `*B`, `*C`, and `*D`, which **must** be set properly with a list of mode characters for that type of mode.
     - Types of modes are defined as follows (from http://www.irc.org/tech_docs/005.html):
         - A = Mode that adds or removes a nick or address to a list.
 Always has a parameter.
         - B = Mode that changes a setting and always has a parameter.
         - C = Mode that changes a setting and only has a parameter when set.
         - D = Mode that changes a setting and never has a parameter.
-    - Examples in the TS6 protocol module: https://github.com/GLolol/PyLink/blob/cb3187c/protocols/ts6.py#L259-L300
+    - An example of mode mapping hardcoding can be found here: https://github.com/GLolol/PyLink/blob/0.10-alpha1/protocols/ts6.py#L259-L311
-    - If not defined, these will default to modes defined by RFC 1459: https://github.com/GLolol/PyLink/blob/cb3187c/classes.py#L118-L152
+    - If not defined, these will default to modes defined by RFC 1459: https://github.com/GLolol/PyLink/blob/0.10-alpha1/classes.py#L123-L148
 - `self.prefixmodes`: This defines a mapping of prefix modes (+o, +v, etc.) to their respective mode prefix.
 This will default to `{'o': '@', 'v': '+'}` (the standard op and voice) if not defined.
     - Example: `self.prefixmodes = {'o': '@', 'h': '%', 'v': '+'}`

 ### Topics

 When receiving or sending topics, there is a `topicset` attribute in the IRC channel (IrcChannel) object that should be set **True**.
 It simply denotes that a topic has been set in the channel at least once.
+Relay uses this so it doesn't overwrite topics with empty ones during burst, when a relay channel initialize before the uplink has sent the topic for it.

-(Relay uses this so it doesn't overwrite topics with empty ones during burst, when a relay channel initialize before the uplink has sent the topic for it)
+*Caveat:* Topic handling is not yet subject to TS rules (which vary by IRCds) and are currently blindly accepted. https://github.com/GLolol/PyLink/issues/277

 ### Mode formats